spaghetticode/dj_mailer/README.md

 By adding this gem in your gemfile all your current emails will be automatically handled by delayed job without any interface change.
-At the moment you have to setup the delayed job environment (running the migrations for the db) on your own.
+At the moment you have to setup the delayed job environment on your own running the migrations for the db.

-## Note

-I could not make the current version of delayed_job_active_record (0.3.2) work with recent versions of ActionMailer, it does with 3.0.5.
-I will investigate the reason of the failure ASAP.

 ## Installation